giacomo270197/Forensic-MCP/README.md

 ## Example output

-See [`Examples/Reports/cfreds_2022_red_petya.md`](Examples/Reports/cfreds_2022_red_petya.md) for a full investigation report from a ransomware case, including attack timeline, IOCs, and MITRE ATT&CK mapping.
+See [`Examples/Reports/cfreds_2022_red_petya.md`](Examples/Reports/cfreds_2022_red_petya.md) for a full investigation report from a ransomware case, including attack timeline, IOCs, and MITRE ATT&CK mapping. [`Examples/Reports/cfreds_2022_red_petya_follow_up_questions.md`](Examples/Reports/cfreds_2022_red_petya_follow_up_questions.md) is a report for the same incident, but with data appended after follow up questions regarding the malware executables and IOCs.

 ## Prompts

-See [`Examples/LLM Prompts`](Examples/LLM Prompts) for examples of different prompting to explain the LLM how it should perform its work.
+See [`Examples/LLM Prompts`](`Examples/LLM_Prompts) for examples of different prompting to explain the LLM how it should perform its work.
 Please note these are tested with Claude Code.
 The server should be able to perform a wide variety of forensic tasks.
 Different explanation prompts might be needed to tackle different problems (eg. Windows Server full disk analysis vs GitHub audit logs review).
 I aim at providing templates, at least, for the most common tasks an analyst might run into.